Skip to main content

 What does this mean for you?

+These updates ensure that all educators can be successful with PD+ regardless of assistive technologies or how they engage with content.
 Incorporating UDL principles into your own teaching practice is an ongoing process.
 Often it involves incremental changes in the ways in which we engage with our students, so that over time, our teaching and learning becomes more accessible and flexible for all.
 Our hope is that experiencing UDL as you work through the Intro Course will spark interest and curiosity about how you can incorporate UDL in your own teaching practice.

 Earning CAST’s UDL Product Certification reflects our commitment to making sure all students can learn engineering, computer science and STEM with VEX.